 Some vehicles may have Supplemental Tire Pressure Information for vehicle loads that are less than the maximum loaded vehicle condition.
-Refer to "Supplemental Tire Pressure Information" in "Starting and Operating" for further information.
+These pressure conditions will be found in the "Supplemental Tire Pressure Information" section of this manual.

 The pressure should be checked and adjusted as well as inspecting for signs of tire wear or visible damage at least once a month.
 Use a good quality pocket-type gauge to check tire pressure.
 Do not make a visual judgement when determining proper inflation.
 Radial tires may look properly inflated even when they are under-inflated.